 There are a couple of simple rules when it comes to writing: never stop writing, and never be afraid to share your writing with the world.
 It doesn’t matter how, just do it.
 And out of all the billion people in the world, if just one loves your writing, that’s more than enough, more than you could ever ask for.

-Last year I made myself a promise: that I would never give up on writing.
-No matter what.
-I didn’t quit when I sold two short stories during the entire month of May 2012, earning a total of 70 cents, I didn’t quit when it seemed that no one was interested in reading my blog posts, I didn’t quit when I figured out that I couldn’t possibly afford to launch an online magazine.
+When I decided to self-publish my stories (and write this blog) I made myself a promise: that I wouldn’t give up, no matter what.
+I didn’t quit when I sold three copies of my short stories during the entire month of May 2012, earning a total of $1.05 before taxes, I didn’t quit when it seemed that no one was interested in reading my blog posts, I didn’t quit when I figured out that I couldn’t possibly afford to launch an online magazine.

 But at some point, sooner or later, I would have if it weren’t for the tremendous support you folks have provided.
 It’s you folks who kept the flame alive, who kept me fighting even when I felt like giving up.
 Because, believe me, we all have our moments, when we feel that the entire world is fighting back.